Top 4 Inventory Tracking Methods for Circular Retail and Consignment Shops

 FAQs

-A: Modern shops use cloud-based consignment software like Circular.
-This provides real-time updates, automated payouts, and full visibility into every single item, something spreadsheets or traditional POS systems can’t do.
+Answer: Modern shops use cloud-based consignment software like Circular.
+This provides real-time updates, automated consignment splits, and full visibility into every single item, something spreadsheets or traditional POS systems can’t do.

-A: For very small stores, spreadsheets may work temporarily.
-Once you reach 500 active items or plan to scale, specialized software like Circular becomes essential for accuracy, automation, and growth.
+Answer: Software like Circular Resale is the best starting point for most stores.
+Essential for accuracy, automation, and growth.
 It's actually free for stores with monthly resale revenue below $1000